Today you’re going to learn exactly how to create a content strategy in 2019.

 In fact, there isn’t even a close second.

-In other words, they’re a group that’s very likely to spread the word about your content.
+They’re people that are very likely to spread the word about your content.

-In fact (besides the big green button) the email looks like it could be from a friend.
+In fact, my email looks like it could be from a friend.

-How did it do?
+So, how did it do?

-In case you’re not familiar with them, link roundups are posts that curate (or “roundup”) awesome content from the week.
+In case you’re not familiar with them, roundups are posts that curate (or “roundup”) awesome content from the week.

-The best part?
 There are roundups in almost every niche.